-The Counseling Center provides high quality counseling, educational programs, and psychological assessments designed to help students learn how to identify and meet their intellectual, interpersonal, and developmental goals and to promote a healthy, equitable, and positive campus community.
+The Counseling Center provides high quality counseling, educational programs, and psychological assessments designed to help students learn how to identify and meet their intellectual, interpersonal, and developmental goals and to contributing to a healthy, equitable, and positive campus community.
+The staff is committed to providing services in a manner that respects and values each student’s unique characteristics.
 The Center also provides crisis intervention and consultation to faculty, staff, and parents to assist them in their efforts to promote student learning and well-being.

 We help students achieve positive mental health and cope with distress in order to make the most of their time at Lafayette.
 Read more about the Counseling Center process, explore Frequently Asked Questions, and meet the staff of the Counseling Center.Learn more about the Counseling Center